-Claim: An insurance claim is the request you submit to your insurer after there’s a loss or damage to your property or vehicle.
+Claim: An insurance claim is a request you submit to your insurer after there’s a loss or damage to your property or vehicle.

-Collision coverage: If your car hits and another vehicle (or object) or if it rolls over, collision coverage helps pay for repairs or replacement costs.
-The maximum payment you’d receive would be your car’s actual case value minus your deductible.
+Collision coverage: If your car hits another vehicle (or object) or if it rolls over, collision coverage helps pay for repairs or replacement costs.
+The maximum payment you’d receive would be your car’s actual cash value minus your deductible.
 Also known as upset coverage.

 Comprehensive coverage: Optional coverage that protects you against things that are out of your control – for instance, lightning, certain natural disasters, vandalism and falling or flying objects.
 For this coverage, you need to choose a deductible amount.

 Deductible: Before your insurance company can pay out your claim, you need to first pay the deductible amount you agreed to when you purchased your insurance.
 Once the deductible is paid, your insurer will cover the rest.

 Depreciation: A decrease in value over a period of time due to wear and tear.

 Effective date: This is the date that your insurance policy goes into effect.